Sibanye-Stillwater may deepen cuts after slashing costs R6.6bn - Miningmx

 The group is considering deferring capital expenditure at its Keliber lithium project in Finland after the project ran into permitting delays.
 In an unrelated measure, Sibanye-Stillwater may also hedge some of its hedge metal production.

-Froneman was commenting in the firm’s 2023 financial results for the 12 months ended December in which the group posted a basic earnings loss of R1.3bn (2022: R651m).
+Froneman was commenting in the firm’s 2023 financial results for the 12 months ended December in which the group posted a basic earnings loss of R37.7bn (2022: R18.4bn).
 Sibanye-Stillwater consequently passed the final dividend.

 The losses were heavily skewed towards the second half of the financial year after impairing assets for R47.5bn.
-On a headline earnings basis, which strips out non-recurring events, the company posted a R63m headline profit (R652m).
+On a headline earnings basis, which strips out non-recurring events, the company posted a R1.78bn headline profit (R18.4bn).

 Despite the financial pressure Froneman said he remained upbeat about the PGM markets where price corrections were deemed to be temporary.
 “We are confident that the PGM price weakness during 2023 does not signal a structural change in PGM fundamentals like that of the nickel market, but is more temporary in nature and we are beginning to see increasing signs which support a better demand outlook,” Froneman said.